 Every ad copy promises something.
 Once you fail to meet expectations or advertise false claims, 26% of people completely lose their trust in the brand:

-Behind any advertisement, promotional messaging, or claim should be an educational or useful message that’s clearly established in your marketing plan too.
+Behind any advertisement, promotional strategy, or claim should be an educational or useful message that’s clearly established in your marketing plan too.

 It needs to be backed up.
 Don’t make a claim unless you can prove it.

 Depending on search intent, people are looking to get guides, information, tips, or product recommendations.
 The latter has a transactional intent so keywords like “SSD laptop” or “stand-up paddleboard” are more likely to convert.

 Most customers don’t make instant purchase decisions.
 Beyond everything, they’re influenced by past experience, friend testimonials, and online reviews.
 Especially when it comes to large purchases.

 Every review you see on the web is the result of some form of customer experience.
 Whether that’s a negative or positive relation a happy client had with a brand who was able to meet their expectations as well as provide product quality together with fast and accurate support.